DaddySpin/Irons-Spells-and-Spellbooks-x-Create-recipes/README.md

 You can change these settings in the spell_crafting_modifications array spell_index.js, by default all spells are crafting.

 Also i have backported Mithril from the 1.21.1 version and changed all recipes that use Arcane Debris to instead use Mithril.
+You will have to use Block Swapper to replace Arcane Debris with Mithril Ore or just dont install those scripts.

 Made for Minecraft Forge 1.20.1